hmg66/hello-world/README.md

 This program asks the user for both their name and age.
 After both inputs are recieved the program concatenates both values and shows them in the console.
+It also asks for what car they drive, and determines if it is a good or bad car (using the random function).